facette/docs/content/docs/usage.md

 facette -c path/to/facette.json
 ```

-Note: if the path to the configuration file is omitted, the default `/etc/facette/facette.json` one will be loaded.
+<span class="fa fa-info-circle"></span> Note: if the path to the configuration file is omitted, the default `/etc/facette/facette.json` one will be loaded.
 If the path to log file is omitted, output will be written to *stderr*.